jamabushra/jamabushra/README.md

 ### <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="72">  Currently working on:
 * Running a marketing agency providing:earth_asia: Digital Engagement Consulting to small to medium businesses.
 * Mastering the Web:computer: M E R N Stack.
   - Have build and deployed vaious projects using Node.js, Express, React, Redux & MongoDB.
-Experience binding UI elements to JavaScript object models.
-Creating RESTful services with Node.js.
-Also have experience using asynchronous RESTful services with JSON.
+I have experience binding UI elements to JavaScript object models, creating RESTful services with Node.js, and also using asynchronous RESTful services with JSON.
 * Doing some Flutter:calling: as it looks promising for the future.
 * 🔜